 WHAT CAN BE RECYCLED:

 All containers/plastic pots of any size (1 gal, 2, gal, etc) with the designation/symbol #2 and #5 plastics can be recycled.
 Pots must be separated into groups: #2 plastics in one group and #5 plastics in another group when bringing them to the VNLA collection sites.
 ALL POTS MUST be empty with no tags or trash.
 They do not have to be cleaned.

 HOW CAN POTS BE RECYCLED:

 Again, pots must be sorted according to #2 plastics and #5 plastics when being dropped off at collection sites.
 VNLA members can also choose to construct their own pallets and drop off the pallets to the collection sites.
 Pallets must be no taller than 7 1/2’ and must be loadable via a forklift.
 Please see the photo for reference.
-If you want to make your own pallet please contact Ralph Fitz-Gerald or Melita Bass for more specifics.
+If you want to make your own pallet please contact firstname.lastname@example.org as we have kits available.

 For now this program is open ONLY to VNLA members.
-Individual sites may choose on their own to open up this recycling opportunity to non-VNLA members.
+Individual sites may choose on their own to open up this recycling opportunity to non-VNLA members and/or the public.
 The goal here is to start small so we can be successful and not overwhelm any one collection site.
 We will continue to monitor this program as it proceeds over the summer to make any adjustments as needed.

 Evergreen Gardens – Waterbury Center